caitkuek/hungry-for-more/README.md

 ## WIP
-Things I would like to add at my own time and pace and when GA is not breathing down my neck:
+Things I would like to add at my own time and pace:
 - Recipe section for users to post their own recipes for the things they receive - like their own archive kinda thing
 - Fancy Add to Cart feature with the basket and everything